 Community Builders Network Staff

-As the Des Lee Professor of Community Collaboration and Public Policy Administration at the University of Missouri-St. Louis (UMSL), Todd Swanstrom has used the resources of his endowment to support the Community Builders Network (CBN).
+As the Des Lee Professor of Community Collaboration and Public Policy Administration at the University of Missouri-St. Louis (UMSL), Todd Swanstrom has used the resources of his endowment to support CBN.
 He has a master’s degree from Washington University and a Ph.D. from Princeton.
 He is the co-author of Place Matters: Metropolitics for the Twenty-First Century, 3rd ed.
 (2014) and is co-editor of Justice and the American Metropolis (2011).
 Presently, Todd is doing research on neighborhood change in older industrial cities and the challenges of equity planning in fragmented suburbs.

 Karl Guenther helped to organize and launch CBN in 2011.
-He joined the Public Policy Research Center (PPRC) at UMSL in June 2011 as a Community Development Specialist to facilitate and staff a network of community development organizations in the St. Louis region.
+He joined the Public Policy Research Center (PPRC, now the Community Innovation & Action Center) at UMSL in June 2011 as a Community Development Specialist to facilitate and staff a network of community development organizations in the St. Louis region.
 Before joining the PPRC, Karl worked at the Incarnate Word Foundation on their strategic initiatives in North St. Louis.
 He received a Master of Social Work from the Brown School of Social Work at Washington University in St. Louis, where he concentrated on social and economic development and research.
 He also holds a B.S. in Psychology and a B.A. in Philosophy and Religion from Truman State University.